RVRX/blog/posts/unraid.md

 It would probably fall right off if shaken or flipped, but it does the trick.

 ## The Final Upgrade: PSU
 The last thing I wanted to do for the near future for the server was to upgrade its power supply.
-It was currently running a seven year old bronze rated Corsair PSU that I was never super comfortable running all my valuable data off of.
+It was currently running a seven-year-old bronze rated Corsair PSU that I was never super comfortable running all my valuable data off of.
 So I shopped around (opened PC part-picker, selected all 80+ Gold and above ratings, around 500-700 Watts) and decided on the 650W Platinum rated EVGA SuperNOVA 650 P2.
 Discounted on the manufacturer's website for $63 total, I was surprised how low it was below its usual $110+ price range.
 ![psu order](../img/unraid/psu-order.png)

 When the PSU came I got right to plugging it in, replacing the dusty old PSU with this new one.
 Coming in at a surprising full inch or so bigger than the previous power supply, but it fit just fine.
-Quick and easy install plugged it in and turned it on.
-I see the OS boot just fine so I go off and eat dinner.
+Quick and easy installation, plugged it in and turned it on.
+I see the OS boot just fine, so I go off and eat dinner.
 I come back and go to start the array and am surprised to see none of my HDDs, nor my cache SSD are recognized, with unRAID telling me there is "no devices" in the drive selection dropdown.

 I decided to replace the SATA Power cable and I noticed something not quite that cool.
 The pin-outs are different.
-The cables look the exact same from anywhere other than the power inside of the power supply end (though one is certainly more dusty than another).
+The cables look the exact same from anywhere other than the tiny metallic pin-outs inside the power supply end (though one is certainly more dusty than another).
 Turns out ([source](https://superuser.com/questions/1715077/new-psu-not-providing-power-to-hard-drives)) Corsair does this:
 ![corsair psu pinout](../img/unraid/corsair_psu.jpg)

 While EVGA does this: